IÉ 22000 Class: Operations

 The 22000 class was primarily ordered for InterCity routes except the Dublin-Belfast services operated by Enterprise and the Dublin-Cork service, for which IÉ purchased 67 locomotive-hauled coaches in 2006, but they have also been used on off-peak Dublin-Cork services since November 2009.
 22000 units have now replaced coaching stock on services from Dublin to Galway, Westport, Limerick, Waterford and Tralee, and 2800 Class and 29000 Class DMUs to Sligo and Rosslare Europort.

-The expansion of the Dublin commuter belt led IÉ to need dedicated long distance Commuter trains, and so purchased additional units for use on services to destinations such as Portlaoise, Carlow, Athlone, Dundalk, Kildare, and Longford; as well as Mallow in the Cork commuter belt.
+The expansion of the Dublin commuter belt led IÉ to need dedicated long distance Commuter trains.
+33 carriages were ordered for use on services to destinations such as Portlaoise, Carlow and Athlone.

-Plans by Enterprise to improve its services included the potential of purchasing DMUs to replace its locomotive-hauled coaching stock.
+Plans to improve Enterprise services included the potential of purchasing DMUs to replace its locomotive-hauled coaching stock.
 Among the options under consideration was the purchase of further 22000 Class units.

 NI Railways was offered a variant of the 22000 Class to meet its "New Trains Two" requirement, before ultimately choosing a design similar to its existing Class 3000 unit, which became the Class 4000.
-The train was sometimes seen on the Dublin to Belfast railway line, on out-of-service transfer to Drogheda train service depot.